immortalvm/dbspec/README.md

 This can be encapsulated using Docker build, see `Dockerfile`s in the root and example directories.

-## The DbSpec Emacs mode
+## Emacs mode

-The DbSpec Emacs mode offers syntax highlighting and basic validation when editing .dbspec files.
+The directory `emacs` contains a major mode for the text editor Emacs which offers syntax highlighting and basic validation when editing .dbspec files.
-It requires Emacs version 29 (or higher) and some Emacs expertise.
+It requires Emacs version 29.1 (or higher) and some Emacs expertise.
-First, evaluate the following in `*scracth*`:
+First, evaluate the following, e.g. in `*scratch*`:
 ```elisp
 (require 'treesit)